Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Lower Bound Example

-\end{itemize} \end{proposition} First, let me explain some intuition behind this example.
+\end{itemize} \end{theorem} We first explain some intuitions behind this example.
 Note that all the demand functions in $\Lambda$ cross at one common point, that is, when $p = 1$, $\lambda(p;z) = 1/2$.
-Such a price is called an ``uninformative'' price in \cite{rusmevichientong}.
+Such a price is called an ``uninformative'' price in \cite{broder}.
 When there exists an ``uninformative'' price, experimenting at that price will not gain information about the demand function.
-Therefore, in order to ``learn'' the demand function (i.e., the parameter $z$) and determine the optimal price, one must at least perform some price experiments at prices away from the uninformative price; on the other hand, when the optimal price is indeed the uninformative price, doing price experimentations at a price away from the optimal price will incur some revenue losses.
-This tension between the loss during exploration and exploitation is the key reason for such a lower bound for the loss.
-Before we proceed, we list some general properties of the demand function set we defined in Proposition \ref{pro:lowerbound}.
+Therefore, in order to ``learn'' the demand function (i.e., the parameter $z$) and determine the optimal price, one must at least perform some price experiments at prices away from the uninformative price; on the other hand, when the optimal price is indeed the uninformative price, doing price experimentations away from the optimal price will incur some revenue losses.
+This tension is the key reason for such a lower bound for the loss and mathematically it is reflected in statistical bounds on hypothesis testing.
+In the rest of this section, we prove Theorem \ref{pro:lowerbound}.
+The proof resembles the example discussed in \cite{broder} and \cite{besbes2}.
+However, since our model is different from that in \cite{broder} and \cite{besbes2}, they differ in several ways.
+We will discuss the differences in the end of this section.